How we fit together

 Or alone

-Just Faultlines, on its own
+Just Dynvo, on its own

-Faultlines covers the same fundamentals — hotspots, churn, bug-fix ratio, ownership — using the same git-history-based methodology CodeScene pioneered.
+Dynvo covers the same fundamentals — hotspots, churn, bug-fix ratio, ownership — using the same git-history-based methodology CodeScene pioneered.
 We’re not as deep on multi-year trend analysis or as battle-tested on Java/.NET enterprise stacks.
 We are sharper on JS/TS, faster to set up (pip install), and built around features instead of just files.
-For teams under ~100 engineers, Faultlines alone gets you 80% of CodeScene’s insight at a fraction of the procurement effort.
+For teams under ~100 engineers, Dynvo alone gets you 80% of CodeScene’s insight at a fraction of the procurement effort.

 Side by side